 - Cutting off communication with a toxic family

-- Studying up on how to live frugally or how to work and travel so one is not tied to a job
+- Studying up on how to live frugally or so they can travel to explore their roots

-- Finding a school, organization, or place of sanctuary where one may learn new things and discover who one really is in the process
+- Finding a school, organization, or place of sanctuary where they can learn new things and discover who they really are in the process…

 Possible Sacrifices or Costs Associated With This Goal:

-- Relationship friction with those who don’t understand one’s needs
+- Relationship friction with people who don’t understand the character’s goal

-- Having to give up a house, apartment, a vehicle, etc. that one cherishes because of financial strain
+- Having to give up a cherished house, apartment, a vehicle, etc. because of financial strain…

 Roadblocks Which Could Prevent This Goal from Being Achieved: